w3f/polkadot-wiki/docs/learn/learn-teleport.md

 0.005 KSM - Receiving fee 0.000010666 KSM).
 If you plan to teleport KSM back to Kusama from Statemine, you will follow the same procedure as above.

-Video tutorial on teleporting KSM from Kusama to Statemine is provided below
+A video tutorial on teleporting KSM from Kusama to Statemine is provided below:

 [![Teleporting KSM](https://img.youtube.com/vi/PGyDpH2kad8/0.jpg)](https://youtu.be/PGyDpH2kad8)